 Brig.
-Gen. Steven J. Spano (ret.) is president of the Center for Internet Security, an international nonprofit organization focused on enhancing cybersecurity readiness and response for the public and private sectors.
+Gen. Steven J. Spano (ret.) was the president of the Center for Internet Security, an international nonprofit organization focused on enhancing cybersecurity readiness and response for the public and private sectors.

 Prior to Amazon Web Services, General Spano served over 28 years in the United States Air Force in a variety of leadership roles.